 Benefits of an Embedded BI

 There are many benefits to embedding BI.
-Integrating BI into existing applications allows organizations to integrate data analytics, visualization, and insights within their applications more effectively.
-BI in general also improves insights and metric reporting as it can work with multiple data sources.
+Integrating BI into existing applications allows organizations to integrate embedded data analytics, visualization, and insights within their applications more effectively.
+Embedded business intelligence software in general also improves insights and metric reporting as it can work with multiple data sources.

-With the KPIs and other actionable insights available directly in the business applications, managers can make quicker and better strategic decisions.
+With the KPIs and other actionable insights available directly in the business applications, managers can make quicker and better strategic decisions with help from embedded business analytics.

 Effective Data Insights